Really Bad Sequel Ideas That (Thankfully) Never Got Made

 The movie also would have undermined the beauty of the original’s ending.
 At the end of the classic film, Rick sees Isla off, and she flies away with her husband.
 But in the sequel, her husband immediately dies, and so she just returns to Rick and they end up together.

-Part of the beauty of the original Casablanca was that Rick and Ilsa don’t ride off into the sunset at the end.
+Part of what was great about the original Casablanca was that Rick and Ilsa don’t ride off into the sunset at the end.
 But in the sequel, they do.
 Thank God it never happened and the ending of Casablanca remains untarnished.

 Next: Toy Story 3 is a masterpiece, but it could have been the worst one of the series.